teo-tsirpanis/Farkle/docs/choosing-a-parser.md

 While all three libraries support parsing text from C# with a grammar written in F#, Farkle is the only of them [to fluently support C# for creating grammars](csharp.html).

-It is impossible to generate C# code from FsLexYacc without substantially modifying the tool and it almost certainly is not a feature worth implementing.
+It is impossible to generate C# code from FsLexYacc without substantially modifying the tool and it almost certainly is not a feature worth implementing, given the tool's exclusive focus on F#.

 Since FParsec is just a library and does not require tooling support, C# users can theoretically write an FParsec parser but the sheer amount of F# custom operators and idiomatisms it uses would definitely result in very unreadable code.